bmoreonrails/rails_tutorial/_installation/mac_os.md

 ## "Easy" ruby installs with rvm

 The [Ruby Version Manager (rvm)](http://rvm.io/) will allow you to install different versions of ruby on your machine and switch between them as you switch from one job to another.
-This can save you from the pain of upgrading an old project to the newest ruby version when it's running along just fine.
+[Learn why RVM is useful here](https://code.tutsplus.com/articles/why-you-should-use-rvm--net-19529).

 To install rvm, open a terminal window and run the following commands (copied directly off of the rvm website):